IFRCGo/ecv-toolkit/app/_disease/disease-28_en.md

 ### Prevention

-- Community-based surveillance.
+- Community-based surveillance
-- Rapid detection of sick people and their referral to health facilities.
+- Rapid detection of sick people and their referral to health facilities
-- Social mobilization and behaviour change communication.
+- Social mobilization and behaviour change communication
-- Safe and dignified funerals and burials.
+- Safe and dignified funerals and burials
-- Handwashing with soap.
+- Handwashing with soap
-- Isolation of sic people and animals.
+- Isolation of sic people and animals
-- Exclusive breastfeeding for at least the first six months of life.
+- Exclusive breastfeeding for at least the first six months of life
-- Safe clean drinking water (including a clean, covered container in the household).
+- Safe clean drinking water (including a clean, covered container in the household)
-- Use of appropriate sanitation facilities (sound, clean latrines).
+- Use of appropriate sanitation facilities (sound, clean latrines)
-- Good food hygiene (well cooked, covered food, clean utensils, etc.).
+- Good food hygiene (well cooked, covered food, clean utensils, etc.)

 ### Vulnerable people

-- In the beginning, it is not clear who is vulnerable to the disease.
+- In the beginning, it is not clear who is vulnerable to the disease
-- If most people falling sick are near the same age (for example, young children) or members of a particular group (for example, pregnant women or men working in farming), this provides clues about who might be vulnerable to the disease.
+- If most people falling sick are near the same age (for example, young children) or members of a particular group (for example, pregnant women or men working in farming), this provides clues about who might be vulnerable to the disease

 ### If an epidemic occurs

-- Begin community surveillance.
+- Begin community surveillance
-- Detect sick people rapidly and refer them to health facilities.
+- Detect sick people rapidly and refer them to health facilities
-- Increase social mobilization and behaviour change communication.
+- Increase social mobilization and behaviour change communication
-- Support safe and dignified funeral and burial practices.
+- Support safe and dignified funeral and burial practices
-- Promote heandwashing with soap.
+- Promote heandwashing with soap
-- Isolate sick people and animals.
+- Isolate sick people and animals
-- Encourage women to breastfeed, including when their infants are sick.
+- Encourage women to breastfeed, including when their infants are sick
-- Promote safe, clean water (including a clean, covered water container in households).
+- Promote safe, clean water (including a clean, covered water container in households)
-- Promote appropriate sanitation (sound, clean latrines).
+- Promote appropriate sanitation (sound, clean latrines)
-- Promote good food hygiene (well cooked and covered food, clean utensils, etc.).
+- Promote good food hygiene (well cooked and covered food, clean utensils, etc.)

 ### Community-based assessment - questions